Skip to content

 The importance of failover/failback procedures cannot be overstated.
 They serve as a safety net in case of downtime due to a disaster, which can result in losing thousands of dollars per minute.
 In fact, the average downtime cost per minute due to a ransomware attack is $8,662.
 As a result, the failover process should ideally happen quickly to avoid any possible downtime, which can pose a challenge for organizations without DRaaS.

 For example, compared to colocation data centers, failover procedures with DRaaS are more convenient and quick.
-A disaster recovery as a service solution lets you failover to a predetermined cloud environment designed for DR, while with colocation failover, you may spend significantly more time and effort rectifying the situation since it can take days to restore data due to physical demands (like shipping data sets).
+A disaster recovery as a service solution lets you failover to a predetermined cloud storage environment designed for DR, while with colocation failover, you may spend significantly more time and effort rectifying the situation since it can take days to restore data due to physical demands (like shipping data sets).

 Virtualization and Cloud Technologies